Home Compare JHX vs JKHY

 Stability

-On stability, Jack Henry & Associates, Inc. ranks near the top of the group; James Hardie Industries plc sits in the weaker half.
+The same broad pattern appears on stability: Jack Henry & Associates, Inc. ranks near the top of the group, while James Hardie Industries plc stays in the weaker half.

 JHX